 - Ureteroscopy – This method uses a similar (very small) camera, called a fiber-optic telescope, to find and remove the kidney stone without using an incision.

 While experiencing kidney stones can be a very painful process, seeking treatment for them doesn’t have to be.
 It is important that your doctor work with you to accurately diagnose your kidney stones and tailor a treatment plan to your specific needs.
 We at Western Michigan Urological Associates can help alleviate immediate pain and develop a long-term plan to help prevent kidney stones in the future.
-You can use our CONTACT FORM or call us at (616) 392-1816 to request an appointment with one of our doctors.
+Ask Your Primary Care Provider for a Referral.